ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/expressions.md

 Rezolver can do the same with expression trees (derived from the <xref:System.Linq.Expressions.Expression> class) and has one or two additional tricks up its sleeve when doing so.

-To register expessions you can use one of the many @Rezolver.ExpressionTargetContainerExtensions.RegisterExpression* extension methods for @Rezolver.ITargetContainer.
+To register expessions you can use one of the many @Rezolver.TargetContainerExtensions.RegisterExpression* extension methods for @Rezolver.ITargetContainer.

 To create expression targets you can either: